Prohibited procedures on dogs

 - ear cropping

-Prohibited procedures can only be performed in Victoria by a registered veterinary practitioner for therapeutic reasons or, in the case of debarking, in accordance with the code of practice for the debarking of dogs.
+Prohibited procedures can only be performed in Victoria by a registered veterinary practitioner for therapeutic reasons or, in the case of debarking, in line with the Code of Practice for the Debarking of Dogs.

 It is an offence for any other person to conduct a prohibited procedure on an animal.

-However, these provisions do not allow an animal born or residing in Victoria to be taken into another state or territory to have a procedure conducted on them to avoid Victoria's legislation and to still be shown or exhibited.
+However, these provisions do not allow an animal born or residing in Victoria to be taken into another state or territory to have a prohibited procedure conducted on them and then be brought back into Victoria and shown or exhibited.

-Further information and details of these provisions are detailed in the Frequently Asked Questions section.
+Further information and details of these provisions are detailed in this section.

 - any employee or agent of the owner of the animal if a person referred to in the preceding point is bound to comply with the directions of that employee or agent in respect of the animal.